 - Athletes who are not already in a registered testing pool will be required to take mandatory educational programming, which includes comprehensive information on the anti-doping rules and athlete rights and responsibilities, as well as information on the merits and benefits of clean competition

 - Additional education programming opportunities will be made accessible to all riders, teams and support personnel during the 90-day race lead-up to ensure maximum understanding of the specific anti-doping rules

-Testing will be conducted throughout the Amgen Tour of California by the Union Cycliste Internationale (UCI) in accordance with the World Anti-Doping Agency (WADA) Code In-Competition criteria.
+Testing will be conducted throughout the Amgen Tour of California by USADA, in collaboration with the Union Cycliste Internationale (UCI) and in accordance with the World Anti-Doping Code .
 This will include daily doping controls following a strategic test distribution plan.
 Samples may be tested for the substances and methods included on the WADA Prohibited List, including EPO.

 AEG has additionally requested and will pay for EPO testing on all samples collected as part of the in-competition testing program.
 For a full list of the substances and methods listed on the WADA Prohibited List please visit, www.usada.org/prohibited-list/.
 After each stage, testing will include but will not be limited to the following riders: